Saturday, December 7, 2013

-For a small town, Boothbay Harbor has a nice-sized library and an amazing large Friends-of-the-Library used book store.
+For a small town, Boothbay Harbor has a nice-sized library and an amazing large Friends-of-the-Library used bookstore.
 It fills an entire house located directly behind the library.
-There are so many books for sale that the lower priced ones are relagated to the porch for display.
+There are so many books for sale that the lower priced ones are relegated to the porch for display.

 A Morning Dove, that was hatched in a nest on top of the bookshelves, returned this year.
 He sits on the books and is quite tame.
 Wildlife and books, two of the pleasures of cruising.